turingschool/front-end-curriculum/lessons/module-3/ideabox-to-redux.md

 <section class="call-to-action">
 ### In Your Notebook

-Write out the similarities to what we are doing so far compared to what we have done with an IdeaBox in Redux.
-What are the differences?
+Write out the similarities to what we are doing so far compared to how we have already built out Ideaboxes.
+- What are the differences?
+- What are the similarities?
 Then turn and talk to the person next to you and explain what we have done so far.
 Remember to use key terms like `actions`, `action creators`, `reducers`, etc.
 </section>

 ### Creating the Store